Adhouma/Web-Application-with-Spring-Boot-and-Angular/README.md

 # Web-Application-with-Spring-Boot-and-Angular

-Simple example: Spring Boot for implementing a RESTful backend, and Angular for creating a JavaScript-based frontend
+## Well documented example for learning purpose: Spring Boot for implementing a RESTful backend, and Angular for creating a JavaScript-based frontend